Application of tropical optimization for solving multicriteria problems of pairwise comparisons using log-Chebyshev approximation: Introduction

 Multicriteria pairwise comparison problems can be considered as optimization problems with multiple objectives and solved using methods and techniques available in multiobjective optimization \cite{Ehrgott2005Multicriteria,Luc2008Pareto,Benson2009Multiobjective,Nakayama2009Sequential,Ramesh2013Multiple}.
-The most common approach to solving a multiobjective optimization problem is to obtain Pareto-optimal (nondominated) solutions that, which cannot be improved for any one objective without worsening at least one other objective.
-To obtain Pareto-optimal solutions, various techniques are applied to reduce the problem with multiple (vector) objective function to one or more problems with ordinary (scalar) objective functions.
-As examples, one can consider linear scalarization used in the weighted geometric mean method and Chebyshev scalarization in the log-Chebyshev approximation method.
-Other examples include max-ordering, lexicographic ordering and lexicographic max-ordering techniques.
+The most common approach to solving multiobjective optimization problems is to obtain Pareto-optimal (nondominated) solutions that cannot be improved for any one objective without worsening at least one other objective.
+To obtain Pareto-optimal solutions, various techniques are applied to reduce the problem with a vector objective function to one or more problems with ordinary (scalar) objective functions.
+As examples, one can consider linear scalarization used in the weighted geometric mean method \cite{Crawford1985Note,Barzilai1987Consistent} and Chebyshev scalarization in the log-Chebyshev approximation method \cite{Krivulin2019Tropical}.
+Other approaches to solve multiobjective problems include max-ordering, lexicographic ordering and lexicographic max-ordering techniques \cite{Ehrgott2005Multicriteria}.

-In this paper, we consider a decision-making problem to find absolute ratings of alternatives that are compared in pairs under multiple criteria, subject to constraints in the form of two-sided bounds (box-constraints) on ratios between the ratings.
-Given matrices of pairwise comparisons made according to the criteria, the problem is formulated as the log-Chebyshev approximation of these matrices by a common consistent matrix (a symmetrically reciprocal matrix of unit rank) to minimize the approximation errors for all matrices simultaneously.
+In this paper, we consider a new constrained decision problem to find absolute ratings of alternatives that are compared in pairs under multiple criteria, subject to constraints in the form of two-sided bounds (box-constraints) on ratios between the ratings.
+Given matrices of pairwise comparisons according to the criteria, the problem is formulated as the log-Chebyshev approximation of these matrices by a common consistent matrix (a symmetrically reciprocal matrix of unit rank) to minimize the approximation errors for all matrices simultaneously \cite{Krivulin2019Tropical}.
 We rearrange the approximation problem as a constrained multiobjective optimization problem of finding a vector that determines the approximating consistent matrix.
-The optimization problem is then represented in the framework of tropical algebra.
-We apply methods and results of tropical optimization to handle the multiobjective optimization problem according to various principles of optimality.
-Complete solutions in the sense of the max-ordering, lexicographic ordering and lexicographic max-ordering optimality are obtained which are given in a compact vector form ready for formal analysis and efficient computation.
-We present numerical examples of solving a multi-criteria problem of rating four alternatives from pairwise comparisons as an illustration of the computational technique used.
+The constrained optimization problem is then represented in the framework of tropical algebra where addition is defined as taking maximum and multiplication is as usual.